iankarlwallace/venturafamilymed.org/README.md

 # venturafamilymed.org
 Venturafamilymed.org Website and Testing suite

+Source code lives in the root level directory and can be pulled from github to GoDaddy or Dreamhost as needed.

+Testing Units:
+Live under the testing directory.

 Currently starting Behavoir Direct Development with Behat/Mink This is a alpha project and should not be considered stable in any sense